 We also said anyone ariving masked up could have a free raffle ticket.
 We liked the mask crafted from a paper bag with eyeholes cut in it (pictured right).
 Very... minimalist.
 We are surprised they let him on the bus like that though.

-The Sparky the dog incident: On the second weekend, Clare, Mike and Sparky were looking after the back garden.
+The Sparky the dog incident: On the second weekend, Claire, Mike and Sparky were looking after the back garden.
 Out front, I noticed a ginger cat sitting by the leg of the wooden table on the drive.
 "Strange," I wondered, "why is it sitting there?"
 It's often seen crossing the garden at ExLibris Depot but doesn't usually hang about.
-Then Clare and Sparky emerged from the path down the side of the house, Clare bearing coffee for the front-of-house crew.
+Then Claire and Sparky emerged from the path down the side of the house, Claire bearing coffee for the front-of-house crew.
 She had a firm grip on Sparky's lead so that when Sparky saw the cat and shot under the table after it, Clare cannoned into the table.
-How there wasn't a coffee-soaked pile of table, Clare, coffee mugs and books we will never know.
-Somehow, Clare managed to stay upright, spilling only some of the coffee.
+How there wasn't a coffee-soaked pile of table, Claire, coffee mugs and books we will never know.
+Somehow, Claire managed to stay upright, spilling only some of the coffee.
 Sparky barked away but the cat didn't run off, it just walked into the road a little way and sat down.
 Meanwhile a hysterical Sparky had been dragged back under the table, straining frantically at his lead.
 The cat merely appraised him coolly.
 I thought the cat's wind up was blatantly deliberate and looked around for something to cut Sparky's lead, but the cat sauntered off, Sparky still barking.
 Not captured on camera unfortunately.

 Thank you to everyone who brought donations of food for the local food bank (see left).
 Thanks to Sleaford Mods for the signed albums and a poster for the raffle.
 The raffle made a substantial contribution to our total, so we'd like to add a huge THANK YOU to all raffle prize donors.